crawl/crawl/crawl-ref/docs/crawl_manual.rst

   as Trog) do not require followers to learn this skill, or use a different skill for their abilities instead (such as Necromancy under Kikubaaqudgha).

-  Invocations can increase your maximum magical reserves, although it has a smaller effect than Spellcasting in this regard.
-The bonuses are not cumulative: the highest contribution from Spellcasting or Invocations is used.

 Evocations
   This skill lets you use wands much more effectively, in terms of both damage and precision.
+Furthermore, with high Evocations, you can easily deduce the number of charges in a wand through usage.
 Similarly, various other items that have evocable powers work better for characters trained in this skill.

+  Invocations and Evocations can increase your maximum magical reserves, although both have a smaller effect than Spellcasting in this regard.
+The bonuses are not cumulative; the highest contribution from Spellcasting, Invocations or Evocations is used.

 ****************************************
 4. List of keys and commands